Courses

 The controls are on the small side.
 Everything works well, but there were occasionally issues.
 The calendar failed to appear at one point while following the tutorial, for example.
 It is easy to use and figure out, but it’s not so butter smooth that using it is effortless.

-Overall, we found its interface to be decent enough but not perfect.
+Overall, we found its interface to be decent enough but not perfect, though we do appreciate the inclusion of a dark mode, which comes in handy when working late at night.

 3. Pricing